williamkohler/gradebook/README.md

 # Gradebook

-Gradebook application for teachers students and administrators to manage courses.
+A gradebook application for teachers students and administrators to manage courses.

 ## Getting started